agnesoft/adev/STYLE_GUIDE.md

 ### Integer Types

--   use fixed length integers in public APIs
+-   use fixed length integer types in public APIs
 -   use `int` only in internal code
 -   avoid unsigned integer types in loops
 -   avoid comparing signed and unsigned integers and avoid casting in such cases, use `cmp_*` family of STL functions instead

 ### Casts

+-   never use C-cast, i.e. `(int)var`
 -   never use `const_cast`
--   never use C-cast, i.e. `(int)var`
--   use `reinterpret_cast` only if you know your use case is not undefined behavior
+-   use `reinterpret_cast` only if you know your use case is not [undefined behavior](https://en.cppreference.com/w/cpp/language/reinterpret_cast)

+### Literals

+-   use digit separators for long values (e.g. `1'000'000`)
+-   prefer specifying the type via a literal in case of possible ambiguity (e.g. `auto v = 5.0f`)

+### Ternary

+-  avoid ternary operator, prefer full `if/else` instead
+-  use ternary for simplest of cases such as one line functions with very clear logic

 ### `this`